act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 3

-This paragraph holds the visual reference word "right".
-The visual reference made by the word "right" is complemented by the non-visual reference made by the word "menu" to the content identified by the "Menu" heading.
+This paragraph includes the [visual reference word][] "right".
+The visual reference made by the word "right" is complemented by the non-visual reference made by the word "menu" to the content identified by the "Menu" heading, thus matching the (**non-visual reference**) condition.

 ```html
 <head>